+Oneida County 4-Hers can enter exhibits at the Oneida County Fair through the fair’s Junior Division.
 Exhibiting at the Oneida County Fair allows young people to have an opportunity to showcase the skills they’ve learned throughout the year and receive feedback on their work.
-Fairs provide also provide ways for youth to practice the life skills of teamwork, cooperation, communication, sportsmanship, 4-H pride, and unity.
+Exhibiting at fairs also provides ways for youth to practice the life skills of teamwork, cooperation, communication, sportsmanship, 4-H pride, and unity.

 Judging for all non-animal exhibits is done face-to-face.
 This judging process allows the member to talk with the judge about what they made, how they constructed the exhibit, what they learned, what they might do differently, any challenges, etc. It is similar to a conversation they may have when explaining a class project to a teacher.
 Face-to-face judging for most non-animal projects takes place before or during the fair.

 You can strengthen and build essential life skills, such as, teamwork, cooperation, communication, and dedication.

 Below are some steps to help guide you through the process of entering as an exhibitor at the Oneida County Fair.